-While there are indeed 200 banks located in Zurich, one would be remiss to overlook the romantic sides of Switzerland’s largest city.
+Although there are 200 banks located in Zurich, one would be remiss to overlook the romantic sides of Switzerland’s largest city.
 And since most Swiss vacations will start and end at Zurich Airport or at its train station, why not spend a day or two exploring?

 Among the not-to-be-missed romantic experiences in Zurich:

 Walk hand in hand around the Lake Zurich shoreline at the city’s edge.
-Swans float up to bask, you can rent a paddle boat for two to see the city from the water, or board a boat for a two-hour exploration deeper into the lake.
+Swans float up to bask, you can rent a paddle boat to see the city from the water or board a boat for a two-hour exploration of the lake.

 On board, you can take in romantic vistas of the quaint-looking surrounding villages.